 Seems to be a lot of confusion with AS1319-1994 Australian Standards for Warning Signs.
 Particularly, Caution Vs Warning Signs.

 In Australia, we don’t use ‘Caution’ signs combined with the Hazard triangle.
 They should be ‘Warning’.
 Unfortunately, these Caution signs are creeping into our industry from overseas.
 Australia used to use Caution Signs, but decided to change to Warning.
 Indeed, all new signs manufactured for warning should now comply with AS1319-1994.
-For the reason that old Caution Signs may still exist, they are OK to leave up.
+Even so, old Caution Signs may still exist.
+If so, they are OK to leave up.

 Most importantly, Warning signs are to warn of hazards and conditions that are not likely to be life-threatening.
 The Hazard symbol ( ! ) should be black on a yellow background and a triangle should be depicted around the symbol.
 Also, Warning sign wording, is in black lettering on a yellow background.